-The Eisteddfod began as the Bunbury Music Festival in 1958 with 137 entrants performing at a small local hall.
-It was formed by a small group of dedicated music teachers who wished to enhance their students’ capabilities and have them adjudicated by a professional adjudicator from outside the district.
+The WA Performing Arts Eisteddfod (Bunbury Eisteddfod) is a performing arts competition first held in Bunbury in 1914 and held annually since 1958.
+In 1958, the Bunbury Music Festival had 137 entrants performing at a small local hall.
+It was run by a small group of dedicated music teachers who wished to enhance their students’ capabilities and have them adjudicated by a professional adjudicator from outside the district.

 Due to the growing amount of interest in the festival, the then committee changed the name to the City of Bunbury Eisteddfod Inc. The Eisteddfod was held in various venues around Bunbury and in 1991 moved to BREC